Is There An Age Limit For Laser Eye Surgery?

 Medically reviewed on 17-August-2023

 Are you fed up with wearing glasses and splashing out on new frames or lenses?
-Perhaps you’ve opted for contact lenses but shudder each time you try and place them on your eyes.
+Perhaps you’ve opted for contact lenses but shudder each time you try to place them on your eyes.

 If the thought of the small fortune you’ll have to pay for regular opticians’ fees makes your eyes water, you’ll probably be on the lookout for an alternative solution.
 Laser eye surgery could be the answer.